Company achieved an “A-“score by the Carbon Disclosure Project (CDP)

 The report also unveils newly strengthened chemical oversight practices in five product categories, including paint, carpet, vinyl and laminate flooring, and insulation.

 The chemical strategy includes commitments to increase the assortment of products that have transparency of product ingredients and third party certification of chemical ingredients.
-Additionally, the company is committed to working with suppliers to improve chemicals in categories with the greatest potential impact to indoor air quality, and will conduct annual reviews of product categories to track progress and drive innovation.
+Additionally, the company is committed to working with suppliers to improve chemicals.
+Especially in categories with the greatest potential impact to indoor air quality.
+Furthermore, it will conduct annual reviews of product categories to track progress and drive innovation.

 The company partners with the Green Chemistry and Commerce Council, Healthy Building Network and Cradle to Cradle for guidance on priority chemicals and innovations.